Umpire abuse: Penalties

 Leagues and the like are trying to stop abuse towards umpires.

-In Australian Rules Football, attempting to strike or striking an umpire, abusing or threatening an umpire, or disputing an umpires decision is a reportable offense, per the Laws of Australian Football.
+In Australian rules football, attempting to strike or striking an umpire, abusing or threatening an umpire, or disputing an umpires decision is a reportable offense, per the Laws of Australian Football.
 It is also possible to send a player off for up to the remainder of the game for abusing an umpire, however this is only usually practiced at amateur and junior level.
 There have also been other programs trailed, such as making players suspended for umpire abuse attend umpire training sessions.

 In cricket, the preamble to the Laws of Cricket state that it is not within the spirit of cricket to abuse an umpire, and to dispute their decisions.

 In ice hockey, it is against the rules to dispute a referee's decision, although the team captains can skate out and discuss the calls with the referees and linesmen.
 After a warning (and a minor penalty), arguing with a referee, or starting a fight with a referee is grounds for a game misconduct, which results in ejection for the offending player or coach.

 In baseball, it is against the rules for any coach, manager, or player to question the umpire's judgement on a call on the field, or on balls and strikes.
 If a coach, manager, or player begins to walk toward the umpire with the intent to argue a call or balls and strikes, he will be warned to return to his bench or position.
 If he continues to advance, he will be ejected.
+Often, the subject will continue to argue the call until pulled away by another teammate, which is known as "getting their money's worth", as an ejection in all sports usually comes with an accompanying fine from the sanctioning body, and a further suspension for a number of games.

-Legal Implications
+Legal implications

 In the criminal justice system, some jurisdictions mandate more severe penalties when a person commits a crime against a sports official immediately prior to, during, or immediately following any athletic contest in which the umpire, referee, or judge is participating in an official capacity.
-For instance, in the State of California, Section 243.8 of the Penal Code specifies that Battery against a sports official shall result in a fine that does not exceed more than $2000, or imprisonment with the sentence not exceeding one year.
-Battery against a sports official has more severe penalties than simple battery against a civilian, as in Section 243.
-California's maximum incarceration penalty for Battery on a Sports Official is twice as lengthy as the maximum sentence for Simple Battery.
+For instance, in the US state of California, section 243.8 of its Penal Code specifies that battery against a sports official shall result in a fine that does not exceed more than $2000, or imprisonment with the sentence not exceeding one year.
+Battery against a sports official has more severe penalties than simple battery against a civilian, as in section 243.
+California's maximum incarceration penalty for battery on a sports official is twice as lengthy as the maximum sentence for simple battery.